6th Anti-Money Laundering Directive 6AMLD

 Despite the ongoing pandemic and Brexit negotiations, the European Union’s (EU) 6th Money Laundering Directive (6AMLD) comes into effect on the 3rd December 2020.
 The new directive is designed to invigorate the anti-money laundering efforts of financial institutions by incentivising good practice throughout sectors open to abuse by money launderers.
 It offers broader liability and more clarity on the regulation, whilst increasing the severity of punishments for money laundering offences.
 With these tougher rules business leaders will have to take it seriously.
 Read our latest piece to ensure you are up-to-speed on the Directive’s requirements.

-The 6AMLD comes into effect for all EU member states on 3 December 2020 and must be implemented by regulated businesses by 3 June 2021.
+The 6th Anti-Money Laundering Directive 6AMLD came into effect for all EU member states on 3 December 2020 and must be implemented by regulated businesses by 3 June 2021.
 It follows on from the 4th and 5th MLDs and seeks to close certain loopholes in the EU Member States’ domestic legislation by harmonising the definition of money laundering across the bloc.
 It broadens the scope of existing legislation, by giving clarity to regulatory details and providing a list of 22 predicate offences that constitute money laundering and better reflects the modern threat landscape.

 It also extends criminal liability to ‘enablers’ (not just those profiting directly from money laundering activities), i.e. those ‘aiding and abetting’ money launderers, or anyone ‘inciting’ others to commit money laundering offences.
 As part of these changes, 6AMLD also introduces harsher punishments for money laundering offences, including a new minimum prison sentence of 4 years (rather than the current 1 year).